jremenyi1/Python_Projects/Dundee_TPO_Analysis/README.md

 ## Data

-The dataset contains records of Tree Preservation Orders issued in Dundee between 1982 and 2023.
+The raw dataset, TPODundeeData.csv, contains records of Tree Preservation Orders issued in Dundee between 1982 and 2023.

 - Time range: 1982–2023
 - One row per TPO